-This report details the nature and amount of remuneration for Key Management Personnel of World.Net Services Limited.
+This report details the nature and amount of remuneration for Key Management Personnel of World.Net Services Limited, in accordance with the requirements of the Corporations Act 2001 and its Regulations.

 Remuneration policy

 The remuneration policy of World.Net Services Limited has been designed to align Key Management Personnel objectives with shareholder and business objectives by providing a fixed remuneration component and offering specific long term incentives based on key performance areas affecting the Consolidated Entity's financial results.
 The Board of World.Net Services Limited believes the remuneration policy to be appropriate and effective in its ability to attract and retain the best Executives and Directors to run and manage the Consolidated Entity, as well as create goal congruence between Directors, Executives and shareholders.